-WordPress get_posts: How to Use This Useful PHP Function?
+WordPress get_posts: How to Use This Useful WordPress Function?

 Trying to showcase specific content on your WordPress website?
 Or maybe you want to highlight recent blog posts on your WordPress homepage.
 That’s where the get_posts PHP comes in.
 With it, you can easily retrieve WordPress pages and posts or even custom post types from the database.